kdelwat/NgujariGrammar/src/content/syntax.md

 # Conditional

-There are two types of conditionals: implicative and predictive.
-The protasis (condition) and apodosis (outcome) are modified in different ways.

-implicative

-:   The conditional is a universal truth.
-Whenever the condition is
-    true, the outcome is also true.

-predictive

-:   The conditional is a prediction.
-If the condition occurs, the
-    outcome will occur.
+A conditional places a condition on another statement.
+They are formed through two verb phrases, one representing the condition (or protasis) and the other representing the outcome (or apodosis).
+There are two types of conditional:

+- **implicative**, where the conditional represents a universal truth.
+Whenever the condition is true, the outcome is also true.
+It is important to remember that the implicative form is always true.
+A statement such as "When the wind blows, the leaves rustle" meets this criteria, whereas "If you go there, you'll be attacked" does not.
+- **predictive**, where the conditional represents a prediction.
+This is the more general form, and can be used without worrying about universal truth.

 To form both conditionals, the condition verb phrase appears first, followed immediately by the outcome verb phrase.
-There is no morpheme with equivalent meaning to "if".
-However, the outcome is always placed in the subjunctive mood and the present tense.
+No connector is necessary between the two clauses (i.e. there is no equivalent to "if").
+The outcome phrase is always placed in the subjunctive mood and present tense.

-In an implicative conditional, the condition is given the gnomic mood.
+In an implicative conditional, the condition is given the gnomic mood and the present tense.
 The statement must therefore follow the usual rules of the gnomic, in that it must state an undisputable truth.
-The condition is always in the present tense.

 (@) k-i-nga kunii-ø mu-rn naa yarr-uu-n j-i-tirlu kunii-j ka mulj-awuu-n,
     fall.aux-prs-gno 2dual.ch-erg water-loc 1.val.2 fall-ch-2nd wet.aux-prs-sbjv 2dual-ch-nom 2.val.1 wet-ch-2nd,
     If you two fall in the water, you will both get wet.

-In a predictive conditional, the condition is usually not given a mood.
-However, if the phrase is counterfactual, in that the condition is not seen as likely, the condition occurs in the dubitative mood.
-Usually, the condition will be in the future tense.
+In a predictive conditional, the condition is usually not given a mood, but can assume any tense.

 (@) nn-uuki palwuuwa-j ka girnn-aa-mi k-i yannu-ø nna-j ji wurr-a-rn,
     break.aux-fut branch-nom 2.val.1 break-inan-3rd strike.aux-pres dem.sg.inan-erg 3s-an-nom 0.val.2 strike-inan-3rd,
     If that branch breaks, it will strike him.

+There is one exception to this rule.
+If the condition is seen as unlikely, the phrase is a **counterfactual**.
+In this case, the condition is given the dubitative mood.
+Usually, the condition will then be in the future tense.

-(@) k-aa-tila nna-ø maaju-j yirn parr-u-m ngarr-tiru nurtwa-nurtwa-rn yuni waya-j ngurr-a-m,
+(@) k-aa-tila nna-ø maaju-j yirn parr-u-m ngarr-tiru nurtwa-nurtwa-rn yuni
+    waya-j ngurr-a-m,
     hunt.aux-fut-dub 3s.an-erg kangaroo-nom completedly hunt-an-3rd be.aux-subj food-pl-loc lots 1pl-nom be-inan-3rd,
     If he were to successfully hunt the kangaroo [unlikely], we would have lots of food.

 # Negative

+A negative simply inverts the meaning of a part of a sentence.
+The primary form of negation is the **clausal negative**, in which an entire clause is negated.
-There are two types of negation: clausal, where the entire clause is negated, and constituent, where one noun is negated.
+However, a minor form is the **constituent negative**, where only one noun is negated.

-The formation of the clausal negative requires the negative particle that corresponds to the class of the clause's verb.
-In a standard negative clause, the particle follows the verb's auxiliary.
-However, in imperative clauses it precedes the auxiliary.
-Qualifiers such as "never" are used following the sentence, as stand-alone utterances.
+To form the clausal negative, the negative particle must be used^[The negative particle corresponds to the class of the clause's verb.
+See the morphology chapter for more.].

+In a standard negative clause, the particle follows the auxiliary of the verb.

 (@) k-a tu nna-ø naarla wiirr-u-m,
     go.aux-pst neg 3s.an-erg there go-an-3rd,
     He didn't go there.

+However, in an imperative clause (one that uses the weak or strong imperative mood, see [tense and mood](morphology.html#tense-and-mood)), the particle is instead placed before the auxiliary.

+In all clausal negatives, **qualifiers** can be used as stand-alone utterances, which follow the sentence.
+A qualifier is a word such as `wulnni` ("never") which modifies the negative.

 (@) ti j-i-yuu ku-j waa yanj-awu-n. wulnni,
     neg steal.aux-strimp 2s-nom 3.val.1 steal-an-2nd never,
     You must never steal.

+The consituent negative can only be used in sentences which use the verb `gurr`.
-The consituent negative is applicable to clauses using `gurr`.
-It is formed using the special argument *tunna* in the comitative slot of the verb.
+To form the negative, the special particle *tunna* is used as a noun in the comitative position of the verb, but is not inflected.

 (@) rr-i gunnari-ø guwa-guwa-j tunna gurr-a-m,
     have.aux-prs tree-erg leaf-pl-nom none have-inan-3rd,